 A boat that we feel fits the real sailing needs of a large number of yachtsmen.

-Successful boat companies build to the needs of their customers and, frankly, that’s what the new 303 is all about — a boat that I feel fits the real sailing needs of a large number of yachtsmen.
+Professionals who specialize in such things will tell you that successful boat companies build to the needs of their customers and, frankly, that’s what the new 303 is all about — a boat that I feel fits the real sailing needs of a large number of yachtsmen.
 The design parameters were laid down as follows: 1) A really big boat in the 30 foot range that sails at low angles of heel, has a shallow draft, and excellent sailing qualities across a wide range of wind conditions.
 2) An easily driven boat that can be handled easily by a couple or a young family- an efficient boat for experienced or inexperienced sailors alike.

 Abovedeck, her cockpit is big, deep, and safe.
 Below her wide beam and generous freeboard give exceptional interior space- comparable with many competitive designs several feet longer.

 I’m gratified that over 100 sailors have chosen the 33 in just eight months of production.

 Quite frankly, she’s a lot of boat.
 And I know she’s a lot of boat for the money.

 |LOA (Overall Length)||30.3'|